Slow Cooker Pumpkin Soup can be made with fresh or canned pumpkin. Simple to make with the perfect blend of flavors, it is pure comfort food for fall.

 - Chimichurri Blend – I was so excited to find this brightly flavored spice blend at my local Kroger.
 If you can’t find this, you could experiment with chili powder, harissa seasoning or curry powder.

 - Tajin – My daughter and her TikTok account brought Tajin into my house and I am obsessed.
-It has an intense tangy lime flavor, so only 1/2 a teaspoon is necessary.
+It has an intense tangy lime flavor, so only one teaspoon is necessary.
 It works really well in my pumpkin soup.

 - Nutmeg – Don’t skip this.
 The earthiness of nutmeg goes so well with all the other ingredients.